guillaume-haerinck/cube-beast-editor/doc/README.md

 A good advice from *Mike Acton* before starting to write a piece of software is to *"know your data"*.
 In our case, we knew that we would have to store, traverse and write a lot of positions for our cubes.
 It would be the barebone of our app.
 We also knew that we might have to add a lot of features in the future, so storing our data in an **array of structures (AOS) would have been super-slow** as we would have ended up with a lot of cold data, unused most of the time.
 This meant **no Cube class**.

 Instead, we had to go for **split data storage**.
 For exemple one array for positions, another for materials, etc. Also known as a structure of array (SOA).
-There are tons of data structures which could have been usefull for us, but *premature optimisation is the source of all evil*.
+There are tons of data structures which could have been usefull for us, but **premature optimisation is the source of all evil**.
 Instead, we decided to use a structure that we know, that we used in the past, and which encourage changes and prototyping.
+Once that it would be stable and benchmarked, we could think about improving our data storage.

 #### Entity Component System